 Throughout the city, there are sites and areas that have unique conditions that require site-specific policies to address a special context that differs from the general planning directions outlined through this Plan.
-These areas are indicated as 'Special Policy Areas' on Schedule 12 and the site-specific policies will take precedent over other Brampton Plan policies.
+These areas are indicated as 'Special Policy Areas' on Schedule 1B and Schedule 12, where site-specific policies take precedence over other Brampton Plan policies.